 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

 As the weather in Barcelona in March starts to warm up, more tourists flock to my adopted hometown.
 People head outdoors to enjoy a drink at a table al fresco.
-Sun worshippers emerge from their winter holes and soak up the sun at the park.
+Sun worshippers emerge from their winter holes and soak up the sun in the park.
 It’s shoulder season, so expect tourist crowds, but they’re not as crazy as in the summer.
 In this blog post, I’ll talk about Barcelona’s March weather, what to wear and what to pack, and what fun events and festivities to expect.
 Welcome to Barcelona – in March!

 Why visiting Barcelona in March is a good idea

-- March marks a transition of winter into spring, bringing more outdoor events on the agenda.
+- March marks a transition from winter into spring, bringing more outdoor events on the agenda.
 And more people enjoy sidewalk cafe seating, where you can sit down and take that “I’m sipping a cafe latte in Barcelona” camera shot.

 - The city is not as crowded as in the summer.
 Lines are shorter